dislux-hapfyl/meta-lang-examples/README.md

 `looper` & `writer` are APEs. https://justine.lol/ape.html

+In other words Meta Lang compiles to an APE.

 `writer` supports terminal pasting.
 Using Terminology I can paste any amount of text and save it with no issues.

 Plus they are extremely tiny!